US projections on drought-hit Colorado River grow more dire

 While the reservoir on the Nevada-Arizona border is key for those three lower Colorado River basin states, Lake Powell on the Arizona-Utah border is the guide for Colorado, New Mexico, Wyoming and Utah in the upper basin.
 Smaller reservoirs upstream of Lake Powell have been releasing water into the massive lake so it can continue producing hydropower.
 But any bump from the releases that started this summer isn't factored into the five-year projections, the Bureau of Reclamation said.

-The agency's projections show there’s a 90% chance Lake Powell will hit a level where Glen Canyon Dam that holds it back couldn’t produce power as early as July 2022 if the region has another dry winter.
+The agency's projections show a 3% chance Lake Powell will hit a level where Glen Canyon Dam that holds it back cannot produce hydropower as early as July 2022 if the region has another dry winter.

 “The latest outlook for Lake Powell is troubling,” Wayne Pullan, the bureau’s director for the upper basin, said in a statement.
 “This highlights the importance of continuing to work collaboratively with the basin states, tribes and other partners toward solutions.”

-Note: This story has been corrected to show Lake Powell has a 3% chance of reaching a point where hydropower from Glen Canyon Dam would be impacted in 2022, not 90%.